karamme/Parachute/README.md

 ignored in the settings file (*File > Special Folders > Settings Folder* and then *parachute.xml*).
 The components are written with their names in a comma separated list.
 This file is created when you run Parachute for the first time.
-You need to restart Rhino for the changes to take effect.
+Changes take effect when you reenable Parachute.

 When you save a file, the names are saved within the document.
 If you pass this file to someone without Parachute installed, the names will persist and